• Skip to primary navigation

 Oven Roasted Golden Yellow Beets

-If you like Kale Salad with Figs then you may like these other Kale Salad recipes:
+If you like this kale and fig salad, you may also like these kale recipes:

 • Top down view of chunked kale on a white oval plate with chunks of orange mangos, cranberries, and pistachios on top.